aldolat/posts-in-sidebar/readme.txt

 = 1.23 =

+* NEW: the widget can be hidden now if no posts are found.
 * Moved plugin's functions files into subfolder.
 * Moved plugin's functions into separate file.
 * Added debugging tools.